Updated: Oct 6

 1.)
 Use food as medicine.
 Ignorance may equal bliss, but not when it comes to the food your body needs to survive — and thrive!
 Balance your cycle and your doshas by eating foods that are ideal for you.
 Whenever possible, choose whole foods that are as close to their natural state as possible (such as fresh, local fruits and vegetables).

 2.)
 Meditate regularly.
 Consistent meditation is proven to reduce stress, anxiety, and depression.
 Meditation is especially helpful during your menstrual cycle when your body is working hard to release toxins and fluids it no longer needs.
 By giving your body time to rest and rejuvenate, it will have an easier time throughout your period.
+Stress is a significant factor in all imbalances, and the hormonal system is influenced by stress chemicals.
+You're invited to make daily use of our popular and free guided progressive practices.

 3.)
 Drink warm lemon water.
 Your body needs continuous hydration to function properly and stay balanced.
 Start each day with a warm glass of lemon water and remember to drink water throughout the day (not just when you feel thirsty).
 The citrus in the water helps your body rid itself of toxins.